NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 ## Code challenge 2

-Durring class we learned about SAM sequence alignment format files and BAM the binary version of the same thing.
+During class we learned about SAM sequence alignment format files and BAM the binary version of the same thing.
 Samtools is a popular bioinformatics package with many commands that manipulate SAM and BAM files.

 Many samtools commands are tailored to work with SAM/BAM format files but they work like Unix commands (e.g. they can be joined using `|` to avoid printing uneeded intermediate files) and to speed up small jobs.
 When creating a workflow for samtools use `-` in place of input or output files.
 It is better not to use pipes on extremely large Bam or Sam files.
 Text that is captioned with square brakets ([]) or diamond brakets (<>) represents user specified input.